vvaldersteins/ngx-svg/README.md

   color: Background color of the rectangular.
 (OPTIONAL, Defaults to '#000')
   x: Starting point on x axis.
 (OPTIONAL, Defaults to 0)
   y: Starting point on y axis.
 (OPTIONAL, Defaults to 0)
+  rx: Radius for the x axis.
+(OPTIONAL, Defaults to 0)
+  ry: Radius for the y axis.
+(OPTIONAL, Defaults to 0)
   classes: List of CSS classes which will be added.
 (OPTIONAL, Defaults to empty string array)
 ```